 In clinics across the country, healthcare workers communicate daily with parents and caregivers about vaccine safety, shaping decisions around their children’s vaccination.
-To better prepare these workers with effective tools to navigate vaccination
+To better prepare these workers to navigate vaccination conversations, it is crucial to understand the nature of these interactions and the most effective approaches.

-The findings from this research will support national initiatives to improve vaccine safety communication and advance the breadth of knowledge available regarding vaccine safety communication.
+The findings from this research support national initiatives to improve vaccine safety communication and advance the breadth of knowledge available regarding vaccine safety communication.

 Disclaimer